 Are Pennsylvania Records Public?

 Most records created and maintained by government entities and agencies are classified as public records.
 The Pennsylvania Right to Know Law (RTKL) defines public records as information (regardless of physical form or attributes) that records any transaction or activity of government agencies.
 These records include any information created, received, retained, and used by the agency while conducting any official business or activity.
-Public records in Pennsylvania include the following:
+Per Pennsylvania public records laws, public records in Pennsylvania include the following:

 - Court records